 Portable Generator Safety Tips

 It is important to ensure that you maintain and are aware of the safety tips necessary to use a portable generator.
 These might be portable by design but they are at the end of the day, engines on full throttle firing away every second to provide constant power.
-There are a lot of things that can go wrong with a portable generator causing loss of life, property, and damage to the generator too.
+There are a lot of things that can go wrong, even if you spend hours reading portable generator reviews, it can start causing loss of life, property, and damage to the generator too.
 Here are a few safety tips to keep in mind when using a portable generator.

 Using your Portable Generator Safely

 DO read the owner manual when you get the generator home and read it patiently to ensure you do not miss out on any important information.

 DO protect the generator from direct exposure to sun, rain or snow.